plaza tennis

 Natural rubber offers excellent elasticity and responsiveness, resulting in a lively bounce that adds excitement to each shot On the other hand, synthetic rubber provides enhanced durability, ensuring that tennis balls can withstand rigorous gameplay without wearing out quickly

-See also How Big Are Tennis Balls
+See also How To Teach Tennis

 i) Bounce Characteristics